vic3r/ChatbotService/Readme.md

  - Install Node js (Version 8 at least)
  - Follow the link for more info: https://nodejs.org/en/download/package-manager/
- - Replace the env variables in `.env` file (Replace them with the the FB token page and DialogFlow token project)
+ - Replace the env variables in `.env` file (Replace them with the FB token page and DialogFlow token project)
  - Run the index.js or run simply nodemon
     - Ex: `node run index`